gijsbertwerner/aucho_endosymbionts/README.md

 Full data files, including full phylogeny, alignment files and trait data files are available.

-Additionally, the full GitHub repository will be archived on Dryad (doi here).
+Additionally, the full GitHub repository will be archived on Dryad (doi: 10.5061/dryad.95p761k).